Flexible Data Manager Tool

 Because schema module's are storage vessels for your data, the only field types to choose from are:

 You should only have fields in your schema module.
-That means no Decisions, Calculators, Initializers, or any other Data & Event Processing components.
+A schema module should not include Calculator, Decisions, Initializer, or any other Data & Event Processing components.
 Choose the appropriate option depending on the data type you chose in the Field Name.
-NOTE After selecting a Field Name, the tool automatically selects String.
+After selecting a Field Name, the tool automatically selects String.
 This happens even if your data is a number.
-Be sure to change this to Number if that's the correct data type. |
+Ensure you change the type to Number if that's the correct data type. |

 |